大士连路 | துவாஸ் லிங்க்

 |L3||Concourse||Faregates, Ticketing machines, Passenger Service Centre, Linkbridge across Tuas West Drive|

 |L2||Platform A||East West Line towards EW1 Pasir Ris|

 |Platform B||East West Line towards EW1 Pasir Ris|

 |L1||Street Level||Bus stops, Taxi stand, pick-up/drop-off point, Station exits|

 East-West Line (L2):

-Platform B: East West Line towards Pasir Ris via Tuas West Road (→)
+Platform B: East West Line towards EW1 Pasir Ris via EW32 Tuas West Road (→)

 Tuas Link station has two elevated East West Line platforms in an island platform arrangement.
 Half-height Platform screen doors are installed at the platform edge for the safety of commuters.
-Running parallel to the active EWL tracks are are two reception tracks that lead to Tuas MRT Depot.
+Branching off the EWL tracks are two reception tracks that lead to Tuas MRT Depot.

 Passenger Information Systems, which are plasma display screens located at each platform, display expected train arrival times and key messages.
 Tactile flooring helps to guide the visually-handicapped from the platform to station exits.
 Escalators, lifts and stairs connect the Platform level to the Ticket Concourse level above.

-Toilets and retail shops are located in the unpaid areas of the ticket concourse.
-A linkbridge across Tuas West Drive connects to an exit on the southbound side of the road.
+A link bridge across Tuas West Drive connects to an exit on the southbound side of the road.